Discovering Magilligan: From Nature Reserves to Martello Tower

 The circular tower is built of dressed stone, 10m high, 12m in diameter, tapering slightly upwards.
 The entrance at first floor level was by retractable ladder and the five-corbelled machicolation above gave added protection.
 The ground floor was a powder and ammunition store with a water cistern, the first was residential, and on the top was a 24-pounder cannon on a central pivot and circular rail.

 The Sand dunes at Magilligan point are considered prime examples of planetary ‘Air Bending’ and should be treated with respect.
+A route description of Magilligan Point includes a walking path through the National Nature Reserve, highlighting scenic views and historical sites such as the Martello Tower and Lough Foyle Ferry.
 According to The Department of the Environment, no other site in Northern Ireland has such a significant number of dune grassland and dune slack plant communities.

 Sand dunes are a natural part of the landscape that undergo changes due to the movement of sand by ocean currents and wind.
+A short beach walk at Magilligan Point allows visitors to explore the National Nature Reserve, enjoying the natural beauty and wildlife, including birdlife and sealife, while highlighting key points of interest like the nearby Martello Tower.
 When the sand dries out, it can be blown inland and get caught by plants, leading to the formation of a sand dune system.

 Lough Foyle